 If he was teasing his bodyguard, he was definitely okay.
 Jeffrey grunted, though not in indignation, but instead from falling on his side to bring his arms in front of him.
-I watched out of my peripheral as he drew a knife from a shin sheath concealed under his pant’s leg, and the thing was long enough to be a small sword for me.
+I watched out of my peripheral as he turned his back toward Mr. Hoffman, who drew a knife from a sheath concealed up Jeffrey’s sleeve.
 Apparently Jeffrey brings knives and guns to gunfights.
 Best of both worlds.

-He cut through the restraints on Mr. Hoffman’s wrists first, then Mr. Hoffman did the same for him.
+He cut through the restraints on Jeffrey’s wrists, then Jeffrey did the same for him.
 Sirens sounded in the distance, which either meant my hearing was back to normal, or they were close and my hearing was still shot.

-“Time to go, Jeffrey,” Mr. Hoffman said, brushing off his suit again.
+“Time to go, Jeffrey,” Mr. Hoffman said once he’d stood up, and brushed off his suit again.

 Jeffrey leveled the gun on the masked man in one swift move.

-“This man just tried to kill us, Ms. Pagett, and would have killed you, too,” Mr. Hoffman said, reasonably.
+“This man just tried to kill us, Ms. Pagett, and would have killed you, too,” Mr. Hoffman reasoned.

 “He’s probably killed before, and will kill again.
 I’m just doing the world a favor.”

 Mr. Hoffman pondered me for a moment.
 “Perhaps.”
-Then he waved a Jeffrey.
+Then he waved a hand at Jeffrey.
 “Disable and disarm.
 We’ll leave him for the police.”
-The Mr. Hoffman raised an eyebrow at me, as though to ask, happy?
+Then Mr. Hoffman raised an eyebrow at me, as though to ask; Happy?

-I nodded.
-Then Jeffrey walked over and kicked the man across the head.
+I nodded, and then Jeffrey walked over and kicked the man across the head.
 I cringed.
 Hopefully I didn’t just make the guy a vegetable for the rest of his life.
 Jeffrey disarmed him, taking the smaller weapons, but leaving the bigger one he’d used against us.

-“I’m not sure if it’s be better for us to leave you here, and trust you’ll lie to the police, or take you with us,” Mr. Hoffman said, voicing his options out loud.
+“I’m not sure if we should leave you here, or take you with us,” Mr. Hoffman said, voicing his options out loud.